IntentArchitect/Docs/articles/module-building/tutorial-create-a-template/02-create-the-module-and-a-template/create-the-module-and-a-template.md

 [!code-csharp[](code/entity-base-completed.cs?highlight=14,17-20)]

-As you can intuition, the template will now output a file like this:
+The template will now output a file like this:

 [!code-csharp[](code/entity-based-change-visualize.cs?highlight=1,7-10)]